-In some cases, intrusive thoughts are the result of an underlying mental health condition, like OCD and PTSD.
+In some cases, intrusive thoughts are the result of an underlying mental health condition, like OCD or PTSD.
 These thoughts could also be a symptom of another health issue, such as:

 Changes to mental health are nothing to take lightly.
 Early symptoms of some conditions may include:

 These thoughts are nothing to be ashamed of, but they are a reason to seek a diagnosis and treatment.

 The best way to manage intrusive thoughts is to reduce your sensitivity to the thought and its contents.
 These strategies may help.